 The Business Management Certificate Program has been designed to provide the student with a solid business background.
 The program offers accounting, marketing, management and computer courses which give the management student valuable skills in this growing field.
 Graduates are prepared for entry-level positions in wholesaling, retailing, sales, banking and insurance.
 Applicants to the Business Management Certificate Program must meet the general admission requirements of the College.
-Graduates may transfer credits into the Accounting or Business Management Degree Program; in addition to Claremont, courses may be taken at the Academic Center in Keene or online.
+Graduates may transfer credits into the Accounting or Business Management Degree Program.